COPD patients have a high work of breathing (WOB) and experience difficulty exhaling air from their lungs.

 COPD patients may also have overlap syndrome - COPD with Obstructive Sleep Apnoea (OSA).

 - If overlap syndrome is diagnosed, EPAP is also titrated to overcome the upper airway collapse due to OSA.

-- AHI data viewed on the Stellar and VPAP COPD info screen or via ResScan™ will help you identify the need for EPAP adjustment.
+- AHI data viewed on the Stellar Info screen or via ResScan™ will help you identify the need for EPAP adjustment.